i2-open/i2scim/README.md

 PUT it back.

 * PATCH: Is used to modify a SCIM Resource using a format similar to JSON Patch [RFC6902](https://tools.ietf. org/html/rfc6902).
-While slightly more complex for clients than HTTP PUT, PATCH allows descreat attribute modification without having to transmit the whole resource.
+While slightly more complex for clients than HTTP PUT, PATCH allows discrete attribute modification without having to transmit the whole resource.
 For example, modifying a Group with a 100K or millions of members becomes difficult to handle in Javascript, not to mention the overhead and security risk in transferring such large values.